w3c/wcag2ict/key-terms.md

 <DL><DT>virtual keyboard (as used in WCAG2ICT)</DT><DD>

-any software that acts as a keyboard and generates output that is treated by other software like keystrokes from a keyboard
+any software that acts as a keyboard and generates output that is treated by other software as keystrokes from a keyboard
 </DD></DL>
 <div class="note">